Admin-7/Mr-Robot-techniques/Activities-and-events.md

 * [[Digital fight training]] - Cybersecurity sparring sessions where we set up network perimeters and devices, and practice both breaching and hardening them.
 * [[Ethics refactoring]] - analyze a feature/product for its "operative ethic" and then redesign the same feature/product for a different ethic
 * [[Android forensics study group]] - learn how to detect whether an Android device has been cloned or tampered with
-* [[Cyborg clinic]] - holistic (mental/physical/cybernetic) health practice sessions for anyone who wants to reclaim the time and energy in their lives from the digital devices demanding too much of it